questionlp/upsview/README.md

 ### Setting up a Gunicorn systemd Service

-A template `systemd` service file is included in the repository named `gunicorn-nutters.service.dist`.
+A template `systemd` service file is included in the repository named `gunicorn-upsview.service.dist`.
 That service file provides the commands and arguments used to start a Gunicorn instance to serve up the application.
 A copy of that template file can be modified and installed under `/etc/systemd/system`.

-For this document, the service file will be installed as `gunicorn-nutters.service` and the service name will be `gunicorn-nutters`.
+For this document, the service file will be installed as `gunicorn-upsview.service` and the service name will be `gunicorn-upsview`.
 The service file name, thus the service name, can be changed to meet your needs and requirements.

 You will need to modify the following items in the new service file: